 Amazing times so here’s some pictures and a couple of comedy videos.
 Next stop, back to La Grave and Deux Alpes in a couple of weeks to bring the 2013 season to a close.
 In the words of a Revelstokian… ‘that’s seriously sick dude’.
 And Collymore has just been in for a service and fridge installation from Mr. Ward at Kombiwerks

 I’m coming the conclusion that I’m not a very good blogger… it seems I’m incapable of updating it on time.
-So, three weeks after my last trip to Duex Alpes and La Grave, here’s a selection of photos from my pre-xmas trip.
+So, three weeks after my last trip to Les Duex Alpes and La Grave, here’s a selection of photos from my pre-xmas trip.

 I had 10 days out there in total and managed to ski 7 of those.
 One was missed due to weather, one to a wasted body (due to such good skiing) and one because of the mother of all hangovers.
 Worth it though as it was to celebrate my good friend and the ultimate ski buddy Flossie Cockle’s success in her Eurotest, she is now the highest qualified British ski instructor you can be, yay!
 So glad I was there to experience her do it as I know it’s been an emotional journey!